 Computing

 At Booker Hill School we want our children to be confident digital citizens and our broad curriculum encompassing computer science, information technology and digital literacy reflects this.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, the intent is to equip pupils to use information technology to create programs, systems and a range of content.
-Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 ‘Booker Hill Primary and Nursery School recognises the benefits and opportunities which new technologies offer to teaching and learning.
 We provide internet access to all learners and staff, encouraging the use of technologies in order to enhance skills, promote achievement and enable lifelong learning.